 To help the alliance sell this vision to its partners and constituents and take it into a design stage, PPS developed a series of photo-simulations depicting the vision.
 PPS also presented its observations, best practices research and programmatic recommendations to a selection of leading designers to explore ways that they could creatively respond to and build on PPS findings and recommendations.

 Shortly after the completion of the study, there was a major shift in the NYC Department of Transportation administration towards the goals of our NYC Streets Renaissance Campaign.
 The new administration hired our 10-year staffer, and director of our transportation initiative, Andrew Wiley-Schwartz to oversee public space projects including Times Square.

-At NYCDOT, Wiley-Schwartz, helped lead “Green Light for Midtown,” which the DOT calls “a major initiative in the City’s efforts to improve mobility and safety…the work created new pedestrian areas on Broadway in Times Square (47th to 42nd Streets) and Herald Square (35th to 33rd Streets).
+At NYCDOT, Wiley-Schwartz, helped lead "Green Light for Midtown," which the DOT called "a major initiative in the City’s efforts to improve mobility and safety…the work created new pedestrian areas on Broadway in Times Square (47th to 42nd Streets) and Herald Square (35th to 33rd Streets).
 Extensive safety improvements were also made along the Broadway corridor between Columbus Circle and Madison Square.
-The improvements in safety and traffic flow were so successful that Mayor Bloomberg has decided to make these changes permanent.”
-Planning is now underway for the permanent design.
+The improvements in safety and traffic flow were so successful that Mayor Bloomberg decided to make these changes permanent.